-Preferably, the Checklist assessment should now take place once the individual is back in their own environment or appropriate community care setting where they are going to be living i.e. back in their own home or at a care home facility.
+Preferably, the Checklist assessment should now take place once the individual is back in their own environment or appropriate community care setting where they are going to be living i.e. back in their own home or care home facility.
 That way, a more accurate picture of their long-term healthcare needs and requirements can be obtained away from an acute hospital setting.

 How do I start the assessment process?

-If your relative is already paying care fees and you believe they may be eligible for NHS Continuing Healthcare, as above, you can ask a health or social care professional or care home manager to arrange an assessment.
+If your relative is already paying care fees and you believe they may be eligible for NHS Continuing Healthcare, as above, ask a health or social care professional or care home manager to arrange an assessment.

 How does the NHS arrange the Checklist assessment?

-As your relative’s representative, whether acting under a Lasting Power of Attorney or in their ‘best interests’, the CCG should contact you directly to advise you of the proposed appointment date for the Checklist assessment.
+As your relative’s representative, whether acting under a Lasting Power of Attorney or in their ‘best interests’, the ICB should contact you directly to advise you of the proposed appointment date for the Checklist assessment.